 The Foundation course gives students a good grounding in TA theory for the rest of the Advanced course.
 In that part of the course, we look at psychotherapy specifically, how TA theory has been applied in this field, and at theories from other modalities that are relevant to this.

 Why is it 4 years?

 The course leads to registration with the UKCP, UK Council for Psychotherapy, and to qualification as a Certified Transactional Analyst through the European Association for Transactional Analysis (EATA).
-The requirements for numbers of training hours, and duration of training are set out by those organisations.
-Within the section of the UKCP that TA belongs to (The Humanistic and Integrative Psychotherapy College), psychotherapy courses must be 4 years long and at MSc level, (that is level 7 in terms of professional and academic qualifications).
+There is a requirement for at least 600 training hours, and duration of training are set out by those organisations.
+Within the section of the UKCP that TA belongs to (The Humanistic and Integrative Psychotherapy College), psychotherapy courses must be at least 4 years long and at MSc level, (that is level 7 in terms of professional and academic qualifications).